 VIFF Review: ‘Jumbo’ is a sweet film about love and acceptance

-Jumbo, on its face, is about a young woman who falls in love with a carnival ride.
-No, not “oh hey, I love that ride”, she develops a deep emotional and sexual attachment to a carnival ride.
+On its face, Jumbo is about a young woman who falls in love with a carnival ride.
+No, not “oh hey, I love that ride.”
+She develops a deep emotional and sexual attachment to the ride.

 2020 VIFF Coverage Banner